ajcastineira/vbox-service-template/README.md

 vbox-service-template is a template init.d script for running a VirtualBox machine as a service.

+Sending a stop command to the service will either save the state of the VM (hibernate) or send the ACPI Power Button signal to the VM and wait for it to self-terminate (powerbutton).

 ## Installation

 Make a copy of the script as `/etc/init.d/vbox-NAME` and follow the instructions in the comments in the script.